gtg092x/chute-node/Readme.md

 # Chute

-This package provides a wrapper for the Chute API.
+Chute makes it possible for you to easily organize, store and serve photos and videos.
+This NPM package provides you with a wrapper for the Chute API.
 You can learn more about Chute [http://getchute.com](http://getchute.com) and explore the API at [http://picture.io](http://picture.io).

 # Installation